 6.5.3.2.
 Test equipment and diagnostic tools needed to communicate with OBD systems must meet or exceed the functional specification given in ISO DIS 15031-4 "Road vehicles – Communication between vehicle and external test equipment for emissions-related diagnostics – Part 4: External test equipment", dated 1 November 2001.

 6.5.3.3.
 Basic diagnostic data, (as specified in paragraph 6.5.1.) and bi-directional control information must be provided using the format and units described in ISO DIS 15031-5 "Road vehicles – Communication between vehicle and external test equipment for emissions-related diagnostics – Part 5: Emissions-related diagnostic services", dated 1 November 2001, and must be available using a diagnostic tool meeting the requirements of ISO DIS 15031-4.
+[Editorial note: correct cross-reference needs to be confirmed]

-The vehicle manufacturer shall provide to a national standardisation body the details of any emission-related diagnostic data, e.g. PID’s, OBD monitor Id’s, Test Id’s not specified in ISO DIS 15031-5 but related to this Regulation.
+The vehicle manufacturer shall provide to a national standardisation body the details of any emission-related diagnostic data, e.g. PIDs, OBD monitor Ids, Test Ids not specified in ISO DIS 15031-5 but related to this Regulation.

 6.5.3.4.
 When a fault is registered, the manufacturer must identify the fault using an appropriate fault code consistent with those given in Section 6.3. of ISO DIS 15031-6 “Road vehicles – Communication between vehicle and external test equipment for emissions-related diagnostics – Part 6: Diagnostic trouble code definitions”, relating to “emission related system diagnostic trouble codes”.
 If such identification is not possible, the manufacturer may use diagnostic trouble codes according to Sections 5.3. and 5.6. of ISO DIS 15031-6.
-The fault codes must be fully accessible by standardised diagnostic equipment complying with the provisions of paragraph 6.5.3.2. of this annex.
+The fault codes must be fully accessible by standardised diagnostic equipment complying with the provisions of paragraph 6.5.3.2. of this appendix.

 The vehicle manufacturer shall provide to a national standardisation body the details of any emission-related diagnostic data, e.g. PID’s, OBD monitor Id’s, Test Id’s not specified in ISO DIS 15031-5 but related to this Regulation.